Jerry-GK/ClearC/ReadMe.md

 ## Language Features

+1. **Macro and File**:

+    No macros. (`#define`, `#include` not available, no code pretreat)

-1. Macro: **No macros.
-(No code pretreat, only single source code file available)**
+    Multi-file coding managing tools like a package manager is not provided yet, only single source code file available.

-2. Pointer: In C, ` *` has three meanings: multiply, declare a pointer, pointer dereference, which will make the compling procedure complicated and confusing.
+2. **Pointer**: In C, ` *` has three meanings: multiply, declare a pointer, pointer dereference, which will make the compling procedure complicated and confusing.
    In ClearC, we use the critical word `ptr` to declare a pointer, and use `dptr` to dereference.

    We also use `addr()` to get the address instead of using `&`.